-The analysis also does not include the potential value of some hardto-calculate benefits.
-For instance, those with variable incomes who use DAFs to contribute when their tax rates are high but smooth their giving are practicing a kind of leveling of their tax burden across the ups and downs of income.
-This leveling used to be explicitly allowed through a policy of four-year income averaging.
+The analysis also does not include the potential value of some hard-to-calculate benefits.
+For instance, those with variable incomes who use DAFs to contribute when their tax rates are high but smooth their giving, are practicing a kind of leveling of their tax burden across the ups and downs of income.
+This leveling used to be explicitly allowed though a policy of four-year income averaging.
 Although economists think this kind of policy is more equitable, it was eliminated in 1986 to simplify the tax code.
 There are other benefits that many DAF holders also feel, such as the ease of online giving or the joy of bringing families together to decide on giving, which we explicitly do not include.
-The reason is that these benefits are not unique to the tax status of DAF giving and are easily reproduced with existing technologies such as automatic bill paying by banks, and by new phone applications that search for charities and record charitable giving and keep receipts for tax time.
+The reason is that these benefits are not unique to the tax status of DAF giving and are easily be reproduced with existing technologies, such as automatic bill paying by banks, and by new phone applications that search for charities, and record charitable giving, and keep receipts for tax time.
 Others claim anonymous giving is a benefit of DAFs.
-While this is surely true, according to the Fidelity Giving Report 2016 (p.
-17) only 3% of DAF donors choose to give anonymously.
+While this is surely true, according to the Fidelity Giving Report 2016 (page 17) only 3% of DAF donors choose to give anonymously.

-With these caveats, the benefit-cost analysis is presented in table 6.
-Here we simulate a contribution of \$1,000 to a DAF that follows all the assumptions enumerated in table 5.
+With these caveats, the benefit-cost analysis is presented in Table 7.
+Here we simulate a contribution of \$1000 to a DAF that follows all the assumptions enumerated in Table 6.
 As can be seen, there are very different conclusions depending on the discount factors used.
-Under the assumptions most favorable to DAFs-column (1)-they have virtually no economic impact, while at the assumptions that are the least favorable-column (6)-the costs are quite high.
-Under the favored parameters in column (4), case 1 shows that a \$1,000 gift to DAFs would cost the government \$80 more in lost taxes.
-If DAFs produce no new giving, it is as if 8% of all investment through DAFs are burned up along the way.
-Another way to interpret this number is that, compared to giving with no DAF, DAFs raise the costs by 18.4% before any increase in giving has a chance to start moving benefits above costs.
+Under the assumptions most favorable to DAFs-column (1)-they have virtually no economic impact, while at the assumptions that are the least favorable-column (6), the